CARV-ICS-FORTH/MPI-CC-overlap/README.md

 		a threshold, the benchmark assumes that it is not possible to overlap computation with communication and returns a ratio of 0.
-	3. There is an unexpected case where the communication time for a specific message when computation is performed in parallel may appear lower than the pure communication time.
-This might be due to increased noise when acquiring the pure communication time.
-Message:
+	3. There is an unexpected case where the communication time for a specific message when computation is performed in parallel may appear lower than the minimum of pure communication and computation time.
+This might be due to increased noise when acquiring the pure communication or computation time.
+The output is a ratio value larger than one.
+Such values can be interpreted as perfect overlap
-		`warning: communication time with interfering computation for msg size = m (tm) lower than pure communication time (t0).
-Inserted computation duration=tc`
-	4. Case of negative ratio: The effect of inserting communication of tc usecs in between the issend and wait calls might have a larger than expected result in the communication time.
-Not a trivial case and requires debugging.

 # Configuring & running
 - For running the benchmark there are two pre-requisites: